1. What is the legal framework governing bribery in Hungary?

 2. What constitutes a bribe?

 Any unlawful advantage may constitute a bribe if given, offered, requested or accepted with a criminal bribery motive.
 The definition of criminal bribery motive is different depending on the function of the person involved in the bribery.
-There are three categories of functions in the Criminal Code:
+There are four categories of functions in the Criminal Code:

 - The first category is a person acting for or to the benefit of an organization (excluding public officials).
-Bribery involving such a person is only a criminal offence if the motive of the bribe is for the recipient to abuse their duties.
+Bribery involving such a person is only a criminal offense if the motive of the bribe is for the recipient to abuse their duties.

 - The second category is public officials.
 Here the threshold is lower, where the motive for the advantage is simply to influence the public official in any way.
 Hence, even if the advantage aims to influence the official to do something which is not in itself illegal, it is still considered criminal bribery.